Zoe Engeman, 3 July, 2024

 How do you envision the future of sports venue design?

-Alex: A combination of Mass Timber + Flexibility - opening the sports venues to be more active outside of game days.
-Typically, sports venues (mainly stadiums) are only operational close to 5% of the year.
-Like a mixed-use development, alternative uses should be explored, creating activation around the clock, promoting an 18/7 vibrant community.
+A combination of Mass Timber and Flexibility—opening the sports venues to be more active outside of game days.
+Typically, sports venues (mainly stadiums) are only operational nearly 5% of the year.
+Like a mixed-use development, alternative uses should be explored, creating activation around the clock, and promoting an 18/7 vibrant community.

 What advice would you give to aspiring architects and designers who are interested in specialising in sports venues and sustainability?

-Alex: Get in touch or become part of the design / sporting community.
-There are many facets to design that can influence the design of sports venues.
+Get in touch or become part of the design / sporting community.
+Many facets of design can influence the design of sports venues.
 Many of us at Populous began our love for sport from grassroots club sport and found an interest in design later in life.

 Lastly, do you have a favourite project you’ve worked on, and if so, what made it stand out to you?

-Alex: Each of my projects pushes the boundaries more than the previous project, which is always challenging and exciting.
+Each of my projects pushes the boundaries more than the previous project, which is always challenging and exciting.
 So, I’d say the project I’m working on at that point in time is my favourite.
-I’m currently working on a confidential project allowing the design team to push the boundaries on mass timber structural systems, significantly reducing the project embodied carbon footprint to almost neutral.
+I’m currently working on a confidential project that allows the design team to push the boundaries on mass timber structural systems, significantly reducing the project's embodied carbon footprint to almost neutral.

 Alex Ward